AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 FlightPath Expert Diagnostics                   Yes         Yes             Yes                              Yes                      No
 IPv6                                            Yes         No              No                               No                       No
 PrivateS3 (unique to AWS)                       Yes         No              No                               Yes                      No
-Controller Security Group Management            Yes         Yes             No                               Yes                      No
+Controller Security Group Management            Yes         Yes             Yes                              Yes                      No
-Managed CloudN                                  Yes         Yes             No                               Yes                      No
+Managed CloudN                                  Yes         Yes             Yes                              Yes                      No
 ==========================================      ==========  =============   ======================           =================       ==========

 What Features Are Supported in Which China Region Cloud?